kemenril/i2c-lcd/README.md

 ### Set up
 You need the following things on your system:
    * *Python 3*, or so
-   * *I2C_LCD_driver*, which I got from [here](https://gist.github.com/DenisFromHR/cc863375a6e19dce359d) ([direct raw link](https://gist.githubusercontent.com/DenisFromHR/cc863375a6e19dce359d/raw/36b82e787450d127f5019a40e0a55b08bd43435a/RPi_I2C_driver.py))
+   * *I2C_LCD_driver*, which I got from [here](https://gist.github.com/DenisFromHR/cc863375a6e19dce359d) ([direct raw link](https://gist.githubusercontent.com/DenisFromHR/cc863375a6e19dce359d/raw/36b82e787450d127f5019a40e0a55b08bd43435a/RPi_I2C_driver.py)), but there's a slightly modified version in the lcd-driver subdirectory which you should use instead.
    On my system, this driver is installed in **/usr/local/lib/lcd**, but you can put it elsewhere and change the line in the configuration that locates it.
 If it's in *sys.path*, just comment that line out in the configuration and it will be fine.
+The version available in this repository is modified slightly to allows us to pass a device address in when we instantiate the driver.
+This address may now be configured in *lcd.conf* so that you won't need to edit the code of the driver directly.

 **Note:** At least on my Recon Sentinel, the I2C device address for the LCD is 0x3F.
-You may need to edit the driver file to reflect the address of your own display.
-The driver in the repo over there uses a display at 0x27.
+The driver uses a display at 0x27 by default.
 In order to find the correct device address, apparently one can run something like *i2cdetect -y 1* on a system with the proper utilities installed, where 1 (being the lowest, perhaps that's not where the device is attached on your system) is the i2c bus number.
 The output of that command will contain a table.
-You're looking for addresses in that table which don't report -- or UU.
+You're looking for addresses in that table which don't report *--* or *UU*.
 One of those should be your display.

    * The contents of this repository.